yarmakx/holbertonschool-zero_day/README.md

-creating my first readme file kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk
+# Holberton zero day
+This project is focused on creating the first Git repository